Final level art by 2D artist

 Worldbuilding Through Assets

-Every object and asset needed a narrative explanation
+Every object and asset had a clear narrative explanation

 Capture Points, walls, and props were designed to feel like real world structures